5 Ways to Design with Products in Mind

 1. Plan Your Composition

-This is a key ingredient to a beautiful product, creating with a composition in mind so that your design lands in the center and upper two-thirds of the template will make for a cohesive and planned look.
-Polished designs often consider the scale of the composition for each individual product, so take the time to check your designs are snuggly fitting front-and-center inside the template.
-Lou Patrick Mackay’s “Vitality” is a great example of well executed composition on a Duvet Cover.
+Composition is the placement or arrangement of the artistic elements used in a design.
+For example, t-shirt designs tend to land in the center and upper two-thirds of the for a cohesive and planned look.
+Many top-selling designers consider the scale of the composition for each individual product in their shop.
+Take time to check if each of your designs are appropriately placed on each product enabled in your shop.
+Lou Patrick Mackay‘s Vitality is a great example of well executed composition on a Duvet Cover.

 2. Create Meticulous Patterns